Fujitsu-Sweden-DTS/activedirectory-handler/README.md

 ### getOneObject

 Variant of `getObjects`.
-An asynchronous function that returns one entry if exactly one entry was found, and ot.
+An asynchronous function that returns one entry if exactly one entry was found, and otherwise throws an error.

 Options sent to `getOneObject` are exactly the same as for `getObjects`.